PurdueCAM2Project/HELPSweb/source/people.rst

 Image Database
 ^^^^^^^^^^^^^^

-Integrate computer vision and database.
+This system integrates computer vision and database.
 After the objects in images are detected, the information is stored in a database so that it is searchable.
 The team has built a prototype of the system processing multiple video streams simultaneously.
 The team will focus on improving the performance (scalability) for lower latency as well as investigating new storage systems.

 Reading for new members: